My name is Sid Good. I offer inclusive and affirmative counselling online to people around the world.

 My particular area of interest is LGBTQ+ affirmative therapy.
 I am also interested in working with gender and relationship diversity, and with neurodiversity.
 I am someone who has experienced the benefits of therapy and, as a queer trans man, I know it can be comforting to work with a therapist who has personal experience in this area.

-I am a psychotherapeutic counsellor registered with the BACP, with a Master’s in Psychotherapy and Counselling from Newman University (Level 7).
+I am a Psychotherapist registered with the UKCP and BACP, with a Master’s and advanced Diploma in Psychotherapy and Counselling from Newman University (Level 7).

 If you are interested in working with me in therapy, please contact me for more details and availability.